This is a transcript of a video by Bhante G. I did my best. I have another page about What Is Jhana.

 These three types of wholesome thoughts begin to arise in a very systematic way.
 It means without any hindrances.
 For instance – generosity is against the greed that is one hindrance you have and then compassion is against cruelty.

 Let go so far that also part of the hindrance of hatred and the non-cruelty or compassion arise against cruelty.
-So these are the beautiful thoughts which begin to activate at that time you feel letting go of everything.
+So these are the beautiful thoughts that begin to activate at that time you feel letting go of everything.
 You have compassionate feelings toward all living beings.
 You will have a friendly feeling for all living beings.

 That’s a wonderful experience.
 In order to gain concentration then it remains in the mind.